Mochitto/Markdown2Anki/README.md

 - No cards were found in the input file

-Once you have fixed your cards, you can run the program with
+Once you have fixed your bad cards, you can run the program with
 ```
 md2anki -bf
 ```
-This will automatically use the bad file as input, if you prefer fixing the cards in that file instead of adding them to the main input file.
+This will automatically use the `Bad_cards.md` as input, if you prefer fixing the cards in that file instead of adding them to the main input file.

-A `txt` log file is also present in your program folder, which is created every time you run the program.
-If there is any bug in the program, it would be of great help if you could add this file to your issues on GitHub.
+A `debug_log.txt` file is also present in your program folder, which is created every time you run the program.
+This file contains more information on what happens when the program is running, the result of various processes, your configuration and so on.
+If you find a bug in the program, it would be of great help if you could add this file to your issues on GitHub.

 **Privacy Notice:** the log file has your configuration in it, as it can contain crucial information for debugging.
 If you don't want to share your paths or other information from it when making issues, you should search-and-replace that information with some fake one, while trying not to change their general structure.